NeuroAI-IBS/NeuroAI-IBS.github.io/docs/QUICK_REFERENCE.md

 # Quick Reference

-This document provides quick instructions for common tasks on the IBS NeuroAI Lab website.
+This document provides quick instructions for common tasks on the IBS NeuroAI Group website.

 ---